 Instructions

 - Thoroughly wash the oranges.
 Use a mandoline or sharp knife to cut the oranges in approximately 4-5mm slices.
-Consistency is key here so they oranges will dry evenly.
-Carefully blot the sliced oranges with a paper towel to remove excess liquid.
+If you find your oranges are too soft, place them in the freezer for about 1 hour before slicing to help them firm up.

 For Oven Drying:

-- Preheat the oven to 200°F. Line two baking sheets with parchment paper.
-Spread the slices on the lined baking sheets.
+- Preheat the oven to 175°F. Line two baking sheets with parchment paper.
+Spread the slices on the prepared baking sheets.
 The oranges may be touching, but should not be overlapping.

 For Dehydrator Drying: